 I’m Brittney and here are a few important things you should know about me.
 I’m an Indian cuisine fanatic.
 I have a deep love for antiques and interior design.
 I love to cook and read nonfiction books.
 I’m a skincare nut.
 I gladly claim myself to be Anthony Bourdain’s biggest fan.
-Music feeds my soul.
-I enjoy practicing yoga and jiu jitsu.
-I’m also a museum admirer.
+I enjoy practicing yoga and going to museums.

 WHY I CREATED THIS BLOG

-Travel has given me a glimpse of what life is like for other cultures.
-It has questioned how I live my own life at times.
+Travel has given me a glimpse of what life is like for others.
+It has questioned how I live my own at times.
 It has taught me patience, acceptance and has forever given me a serious case of never ending wanderlust.

 Traveling is one of the most enriching and valuable experiences you will ever have with others and yourself.
-Invest in making those memories.
-You deserve it.
+I can’t think of a better investment.

 WHERE I AM RIGHT NOW

-This year I took on a new position as a freelance virtual assistant based in Chicago, Illinois.
-I also recently took on the new title of wife back in November.
+I’m working as freelance virtual assistant based in Chicago, Illinois.
 Currently my husband and I are living life to the fullest with our two fur babies that are the light of our lives.
 Luna the spunky Bernese Mountain dog and Patty our loyal English Bulldog.